Neryss/snow_crash/level03/res/notes.md

 To put it simply; it sets the group and user as the one used when the program is executed, here `flag03`.
 Then it spawns a process using `system()`.
 It will try to use echo given in the `/usr/bin/env` list which is what interests us.

+## Exploit

-Using this piece of information and [this](https://blog.creekorful.org/2020/09/setuid-privilege-escalation/) wonderful article, we can then create a fake `echo` and add it at the start of our path.
+Using this piece of information we can then create a fake `echo` and add it at the start of our path.
 What will hapen is that, when we execute `level03`, `echo` will be replaced by our custom [echo](./echo) and executed as `flag03` and not as `level03`.
 It means that we can use it to replace echo with a simple `getflag`.

 ```
 echo "/bin/sh -c 'getflag'" > /tmp/echo